 Other good foods include green leafy vegetables, whole grains, oatmeal, brown rice and fish.
-Also pineapple (containing bromelain which may help reduce inflammation), fiber (e.g. ground flaxseeds), oat bran and rice bran, may prove helpful
+Also pineapple (containing bromelain which may help your body manage inflammation), fiber (e.g. ground flaxseeds), oat bran and rice bran, may prove helpful.

 Can I get ongoing advice and help from Xtend-Life?

 Yes.
 Xtend-Life experts are here to answer any questions you have regarding our products and how they may help.
 Please contact us anytime for further help.